HarshitaBhatia27/HarshitaBhatia27/README.md

 - ⚡ Fun fact: ...
 -->

 I am a student of data science with a broad skill set.
 I am actively engaged in machine learning projects at the moment, and I have some familiarity with deep learning and natural language processing (NLP).
 I've developed projects in the past utilizing machine learning, OpenCV, and Flask.
 I have knowledge of Python and C++.
 I'm enthusiastic to contribute to numerous open-source projects and technologies.
+I'm excited to expand my knowledge and skills by working with others in the tech community and learning new things.